Heating, Ventilation, Air Conditioning/Refrigeration I (HVAC/R1)

 - Room and Central Air Conditioner

-- Heating Recovery Systems and Heat Pumps
+- Heating Recovery Systems & Heat Pumps

 Length of Program

 The average length of this program is 750 hours (approximately 7 months) for students attending on a full-time basis.
 Actual time is dependent upon enrollment status (full-time/part-time) and the length of time the student requires to achieve competencies.
 This program contains three occupational completion points designed to prepare students for various jobs.

 - Students must be at least 16 years old and not attending high school

 - Fees for supplies and textbooks are required.

 This program operates on an open-entry, open-exit basis.
 Students may enter the program anytime during the school year.
 Entrance is dependent upon space availability.